Common Fisheries Policy: The CFP governance vs. the principle of subsidiarity

 The call for application of the subsidiarity principle to the CFP lies within the argument for its decentralisation.
-De-centralisation featured prominently in discussions related to the 2002 CFP reform, but the reform itself actually increased centralisation within the CFP, removing the right of Member States to block quota proposals and increasing the EU's role in enforcement.
+De-centralization featured prominently in discussions related to the 2002 CFP reform, but the reform itself actually increased centralization within the CFP, removing the right of Member States to block quota proposals and increasing the EU's role in enforcement.
 This increasing monopoly and disregard for the wishes of the fisheries industry led to alienation of stakeholders and resulted in reduced compliance.
-The failure of this increasingly centralised reform has proved to de-centralisation advocates that stakeholder participation in the governance process is crucial to the future success of fisheries governance.
+The failure of this increasingly centralized reform has proved to de-centralization advocates that stakeholder participation in the governance process is crucial to the future success of fisheries governance.

 However, some critics argue that applying the subsidiarity principle to the CFP may not improve the policy's effectiveness, as it may lead to what de Vivero et al. term the "participation paradox"—the theory that the greater the number of actors involved in the decision-making process, the less significant the contribution made by each actor, and the smaller the participatory role played in the policy process.
 Greater devolution within CFP decision-making may therefore silence the voice of the fisheries industry as it competes with other state, private and civil actors to whom authority is also granted.
-Thus, although the subsidiarity principle can facilitate the government-to-governance transition advocated by many in relation to reform of the CFP, the participatory role of key stakeholders affected by the policy must be maximised to ensure the development of an effective and equitable Common Fisheries Policy.
+Thus, although the subsidiarity principle can facilitate the government-to-governance transition advocated by many in relation to reform of the CFP, the participatory role of key stakeholders affected by the policy must be maximized to ensure the development of an effective and equitable Common Fisheries Policy.

 The EU has recently introduced some elements of CFP devolution (see the #CFP regionalisation and devolution attempts section above).